Play-Doh Garden: Collaboration

 Encourage them to work together by collaborating on the same garden, rather than each making their own.

 Finally, have the kids create the objects in their drawing using Play-Doh compound.
-Watch as they transition their flat design into a colourful 3D garden.
+Watch as they transition their flat design into a colorful 3D garden.

 Throughout the project, encourage kids to build off of each other’s thinking and respond to each other’s ideas.
 While they are drawing and creating, facilitate their work by helping them share space, tasks, and materials.
 At the end of the activity, highlight the benefits of how great it is for them to work together, and remind them how this couldn't have been done without all of them helping!